SysKitTeam/docs-point/troubleshooting/export-diagnostic-logs.md

 ## Export Diagnostic Logs

+{% hint style="warning" %}
+**Please note!**
+When an event creates a new diagnostic log entry, it can take up to 5 minutes for the diagnostic log to be available for export in SysKit Point.
+{% endhint %}

 To export diagnostic logs:
 * **Navigate to Settings** > **General** > **About (1)**
 * **Click Diagnostics (2)**; Diagnostic Logs Export screen opens